-- Declaration movement level information - One or more consignments associated with that declaration movement - One or more goods items associated with that consignment - 2.
-A Full Frontier Declaration, completed in TSS before goods move if sending via RoRo from Great Britain (GB) to Northern Island (NI), or after the goods move as an arrived declaration, if the goods are moving from RoW excluding EU to NI by air or if you are completing a diversion entry from a special procedure into free circulation.
+- Goods Movement Header level information - One or more consignments associated with that Goods Movement Header - One or more goods items associated with that consignment - 2.
+A Full Frontier Declaration, completed in TSS before goods move if sending via RoRo from GB to NI, or after the goods move as an arrived declaration, if the goods are moving from RoW excluding EU to NI by air or if you are completing a diversion entry from a special procedure into free circulation.

 For maritime (sea) movements you can complete either a pre-lodged or arrived Full Frontier Declaration.
-See the Full Frontier Declaration: Step-by-step guide on NICTA for more detail
+See the Full Frontier Declaration: Step-by-step guide on NICTA for more detail.

 A Full Frontier Declaration is separate from the Entry Summary Declaration, and TSS will not populate any information from the Entry Summary Declaration into the Full Frontier Declaration.
-A Full Frontier Declaration accounts for all the customs data in one declaration (unlike the TSS simplified journey).
+A Full Frontier Declaration accounts for all the customs information in one declaration (unlike the TSS Simplified Procedure).